hoangquangtuyen/internal-docs-rag-chatbot/README.md

 Client
 ↓
-FastAPI (AWS Lambda)
+Amazon API Gateway
 ↓
+FastAPI (AWS Lambda via Mangum)
+↓
 FAISS Vector Store
 ↓
 LLM (Mock / Local)

+Flow:

-- Documents are ingested and indexed into **FAISS**
+Internal documents are ingested and indexed into FAISS

-- User queries retrieve relevant chunks
+User requests hit API Gateway and are forwarded to Lambda

+FastAPI handles routing and retrieval logic

+Relevant document chunks are retrieved

-- Context is passed to an **LLM layer** to generate answers
+Context is passed to an LLM layer to generate answers

 ---